Osamakhedr123/Ford_gobike_data_visualization/README.md

 You can find data for this project on [this link](https://www.fordgobike.com/system-data)

 # Dataset:
+This data set includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
 The dataset contains 15 features (columns) and 174952 entries (rows) for customers and subscribers of the Ford GoBike company.

 # Summary of Findings: